microsoft/TypeScript-Handbook/pages/tutorials/React.md

 ```

 Classes are useful [when our component instances have some state](https://reactjs.org/docs/state-and-lifecycle.html).
-But we don't really need to think about state in this example - in fact, we specified it as `object` in `React.Component<Props, object>`, so writing an SFC tends to be shorter.
+But we don't really need to think about state in this example - in fact, we specified it as `object` in `React.Component<IProps, object>`, so writing an SFC tends to be shorter.
 Local component state is more useful at the presentational level when creating generic UI elements that can be shared between libraries.
 For our application's lifecycle, we will revisit how applications manage general state with Redux in a bit.